-The “trail” is essentially a nice wide sidewalk that can accommodate walkers, runners, bikes, and visitors walking their pets.
+The “trail” is essentially a nice wide sidewalk that can accommodate walkers, runners, and visitors walking their pets.
 Though many sections of The Loop can bypass busy roads that are regularly flooded with traffic – especially in the summer months – other sections are a little bit quieter, and bypass some scenic attractions and destinations.

 Visitors can always diverge from the Loop, for a quick detour to the beach or a for little fun at the Wrightsville Beach Park, and with several stretches that cross over water and offer picturesque vistas, the trek is certainly more scenic than stressful.

 Parking is available at several locales that cross paths with the Loop, (particularly the Lanier Parking center next to the Wrightsville Beach Park), and a walking tour of the entire route takes just an hour or so, depending on the speed.